Table of Contents

 - Reputation Management

-Not sure if online searches are something you should be focusing on as part of your dental marketing strategy?
+Not sure if dental SEO is something you should be focusing on as part of your dental marketing strategy?

 Consider this… 71 percent of dental patients search online before scheduling an appointment with a new dentist.

 Yes, 71 percent!

 Luckily, you do have some control over how visible your dental practice is in search results, and that’s where dental search engine optimization (SEO) comes in.

 But dentist SEO is a big undertaking, so where do you start and what should you focus on?

 In a 2019 survey of 1,500 people who searched for dentists online, the three most important factors in their selection were (in descending order of importance):

 - Online reputation (i.e., which dentist received the best reviews)